Electrical and Computer Engineering - MS, PhD

 For admission at the master’s level, the applicant must hold a bachelor’s degree or its equivalent from an institution of recognized standing.
 Master’s degree programs are available to graduates of engineering curricula and, in cases of exceptional academic credentials, to graduates of mathematics and science curricula.

-An applicant for admission to the PhD program must hold a master’s degree, or have taken a minimum of one academic year of graduate study, from an institution of recognized standing in an area of study related to the proposed doctoral work.
+An applicant for admission to the PhD program should hold a master’s degree, or have taken a minimum of one academic year of graduate study, from an institution of recognized standing in an area of study related to the proposed doctoral work.
 An applicant who holds a bachelor’s degree in electrical or computer engineering and has exceptional academic credentials may apply for direct admission to the PhD program.

 All applicants must submit Graduate Record Examination scores for the General Test, three recommendation letters, a statement of purpose, and a resume.
 International applicants must also submit scores for either the TOEFL or IELTS exam.